-Eli Carter is an Assistant Professor of Brazilian Literature, Film, and Television, the Director of the Portuguese Program, and the Interim Director of the Latin American Studies Program and the Americas Center / Centro de las Américas.
+Eli Carter is an Associate Professor of Brazilian Literature, Film, and Television, the Director of the Portuguese Program, and the Interim Director of the Latin American Studies Program and the Americas Center / Centro de las Américas.
 He holds a BA in Communications from the University of California, Davis and a PhD in Hispanic Languages and Literatures from the University of California, Los Angeles.
 Professor Carter's research focuses broadly on Brazilian Culture(s) with an emphasis on film, television, and popular culture.
 His first book, Reimagining Contemporary Brazilian Television Fiction (University of Pittsburgh Press, 2018) examines Brazilian television through the singular mode of production and aesthetics in film and television director Luiz Fernando Carvalho's oeuvre.
-Currently, Professor Carter is working on his second book project, "Brazil Reframed: Television and Internet Fiction Post-2011."
-Under contract with the University Press of Florida, "Brazil Reframed" analyzes television and Internet fiction emerging out Brazil's changing mediascape.
-Situating a selection of representative works within the conjecture Professor Carter refers to as the Pay-TV Law Era, the book explores a field-wide challenge to TV Globo's long- established hegemony and the resulting shifts in the way the nation is symbolically imagined.
+Currently, Professor Carter is working on his second book project, “The New Brazilian Mediascape: Television Production in the Digital Streaming Age."
+Under contract with the University of Florida Press, “The New Brazilian Mediascape" analyzes television and Internet fiction emerging out Brazil's changing mediascape.
+Situating a selection of representative works within the conjuncture Professor Carter refers to as the Pay-TV Law Era, the book explores a field-wide challenge to TV Globo, Brazil's preeminent broadcast network, and its long- established hegemony and the resulting shifts in the way the nation is symbolically imagined.

 Carter, Eli Lee.
 “Representing Blackness in Brazil’s Changing Television Landscape: The Cases of Mister Brau and O Grande Gonzalez.”
 Latin American Research Review 53.2 (June 2018): 344-357. http://doi.org/10.25222/larr.330 10,485 words